JYewman/gs-3dprint/docs/source/index.rst

          :backlinks: top
          :depth: 2

-      **Ready to get started with your Ultimaker 3 Extended?** Check out our detailed guides for setting up the printer, mastering different print settings, troubleshooting common issues, and exploring advanced 3D printing techniques.
+      **Prepare to unleash your creativity with the Ultimaker 3 Extended!** Delve into our guides to create remarkable 3D prints and troubleshoot any challenges with confidence.

       :doc:`Let's Get Started! </ultimaker/introduction>`